themadan/amitness.github.io/content/pages/contact.md

 Date: 2016-07-14 03:27
 Modified: 2016-07-14 03:27
 Slug: contact
+Summary: Ways to connect with me through social media such as Twitter and Linkedin and via email.

 If you're interested in my work or you just have a question or comment, please feel free to contact me via [mail](mailto:meamitkc@gmail.com).
 I'm also available on [Twitter](https://twitter.com/amitness) or [Linkedin](https://np.linkedin.com/in/amitness).
 <br>